Meatfucker/metatron2/README.md

 ![metatron2](/assets/wordgenexample.png)

-* Can be directly chatted with by tagging it.
+* Can be directly chatted with by tagging it or using /wordgen.
+* Negative prompts are also supported via /wordgen
 * Keeps a per user history so it can maintain multiple conversations at once.
 * Replies can be rerolled.
 * History message pairs can be deleted via button or entire user history reset.